-Risks Related to the Separation from BD
+Risks Related to the Separation and Distribution from BD

-- Embecta has a limited history of operating as an independent company, and its historical financial information may not be a reliable indicator of its future results. - · Since the Separation, Embecta's financial profile has changed, and it is a smaller, less diversified company than BD prior to the Separation. - Embecta may not achieve some or all of the expected benefits of the Separation.

-- Embecta may be unable to replace the services that BD currently provides to it on terms that are at least as favorable to Embecta as the terms on which BD is providing such services, which could have an adverse effect on Embecta's business and results of operations. - Following the end of the transition period, Embecta will be required to rebrand its products to remove the BD name, transfer or obtain new manufacturing, supply chain, regulatory and product licenses and registrations in the name of Embecta, which could adversely affect its ability to attract and maintain end users or which could result in delays or interruptions of Embecta's commercialization and distribution operations or the loss of customers or revenue, all of which could adversely affect its financial condition and results of operations. - · Embecta has incurred indebtedness, which could adversely affect its business and profitability and its ability to meet other obligations. - Embecta may be affected by significant restrictions under the tax matters agreement, including on its ability to engage in certain corporate transactions for a two-year period after the Separation Date, in order to avoid triggering significant tax-related liabilities. - Embecta may be held liable to BD if it fails to perform under its agreements with BD. - There could be significant income tax liability if the Separation or certain related transactions are determined to be taxable for United States federal income tax purposes. - The transfer to Embecta of certain contracts, permits and other assets and rights may require the consents, approvals of, or provide other rights to, third parties and governmental authorities.
+- Embecta has a limited history of operating as an independent company, and its historical financial information may not be a reliable indicator of its future results. - Since the Separation, Embecta's financial profile has changed, and it is a smaller, less diversified company than BD prior to the Separation. - Embecta may not achieve some or all of the expected benefits of the Separation. - In order to conduct its operations and meet its financial reporting and other obligations, Embecta relies on certain services provided by BD pursuant to the transaction documents entered into with BD in connection with the Separation, including the TSA and the LSA.
+If Embecta is unable to extend the services on the terms contemplated by the Extension or replace the services that BD currently provides to it on terms that are at least as favorable to Embecta as the terms on which BD is providing these services, or if BD otherwise terminates any of the services, Embecta's business, financial condition and results of operations may be materially adversely affected.
+Following the end of the transition period, Embecta will be required to rebrand its products to remove the BD name, transfer or obtain new manufacturing, supply chain, regulatory and product licenses and registrations in the name of Embecta, which could adversely affect its ability to attract and maintain end users or which could result in delays or interruptions of Embecta's commercialization and distribution operations or the loss of customers or revenue, all of which could adversely affect its financial condition and results of operations. - Following the end of the transition period, Embecta will be required to rebrand its products to remove the BD name, transfer or obtain new manufacturing, supply chain, regulatory and product licenses and registrations in the name of Embecta, which could adversely affect its ability to attract and maintain end users or which could result in delays or interruptions of Embecta's commercialization and distribution operations or the loss of customers or revenue, all of which could adversely affect its financial condition and results of operations. - Embecta has incurred debt obligations that could adversely affect its business and profitability and its ability to meet other obligations. - Embecta may be affected by significant restrictions under the tax matters agreement, including on its ability to engage in certain corporate transactions for a two-year period after the Separation Date, in order to avoid triggering significant tax-related liabilities. - Embecta may be held liable to BD if it fails to perform under its agreements with BD. - There could be significant income tax liability if the Separation or certain related transactions are determined to be taxable for United States federal income tax purposes. - The transfer to Embecta of certain contracts, permits and other assets and rights may require the consents, approvals of, or provide other rights to, third parties and governmental authorities.
 If such consents or approvals are not obtained, Embecta may not be entitled to the full benefit of such contracts, permits and other assets and rights, which could increase its expenses or otherwise harm its business and financial performance. - The closing of the Separation was deferred in certain jurisdictions, and may not occur at all in such jurisdictions, due to local regulatory requirements, which may adversely affect Embecta's manufacturing, business, financial condition and results of operations. - Satisfaction of indemnification obligations following the distribution could have a material adverse effect on Embecta's financial condition, results of operations and cash flows.